 Colorful street in Oia, Santorini - credits: Anilah/Shutterstock.com

 With March comes the first glimmer of spring.
 Then, the temperature starts rising at the end of March, the days grow longer, and the sun shines brighter.

 While March is still quite chilly by Greek standards, people from northern Europe and other colder countries will love it!
 In fact, temperatures can sometimes even reach 20 degrees at midday, but this temperature isn't constant.

 What makes Santorini so great in March is that despite the improvement in the weather, the hotel prices remain relatively low.
 The water is still freezing during the month of March.
 However, the more daring visitors might try diving in them before marveling at the famous Santorinian sunset.

-Generally, in Santorini, the spring brings a beautiful environment with beautiful blooms of flowers and beautiful shades mixing with sea views.
-The skies are bright with good conditions for long relaxing walks.
+Generally, in Santorini, spring brings a beautiful environment with beautiful blooms of flowers and beautiful shades mixing with sea views.
+The skies are bright, with good conditions for long, relaxing walks.
 Temperatures at night range between 75-80 °F, with slightly warmer days.

 It is less touristic in the spring and therefore suited for romantic getaways or solo travels.
 Families seeking quieter may enjoy spring in Santorini.
 Hotels are less expensive than in summer, and you should be able to get great deals when flying in.